Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 ------

+[^5]: or even before, based on Python release candidates!

 [^1]: and thus also has an ABI, if you want to speak to Python from another compiled language.

 [^2]: coupled with fears (at least initially) that a single company would "take over" such a critical piece of the ecosystem.

+[^6]: which grew around the needs conda addresses, and is the main driver behind the tool.

+[^7]: Anaconda can afford to have their own build infrastructure, and is able to enter into contracts with compiler vendors.

+[^8]: if you're on Linux, much of your graphics stack is being built with Meson nowadays.

 [^3]: aside from the fact that we cannot build the whole enchilada in one go within the 6h time limit on the relatively modest CI agents that Azure provides